Your Organization Can Now Participate in the

 - Mentors cannot and will not provide medical advice.
 Medical issues will be referred to your clinician.

 - You and your mentor will decide how and when you communicate and how long your conversations are.

 - Everything will be held in the strictest of confidence.

 Regional organizations such as Parkinson’s associations, support groups, and other organizations, such as those supporting people with Alzheimer’s, MS, stroke, etc. may contract with the Parkinson’s Association Mentor Program and set up a team of local mentors.

-The Parkinson’s Association Mentor Program will train the mentors, provide a search page on the Parkinson’s Association Mentor Program website, and manage the program.
-The training program includes a section on leadership and communications, a section on Parkinson’s-specific symptoms and common issues, and a section on mandatory reporting.
+Mentors will complete the Parkinson’s Association Mentor Education Program.
+We will provide a search page on the Parkinson’s Association Mentor Program website, and manage the program.
+The education program includes a section on leadership and communications, a section on Parkinson’s-specific symptoms and common issues, and a section on mandatory reporting.

 These services are provided for a small monthly fee to each organization.
 All mentors are volunteers and mentor services are free to the mentees.

 For more information, contact Mentor Program administrator Jeff Seckendorf, or call the Mentor Program at 619-373-5476.